Here is a glimpse of the Auroville schools that include ATB as part of its curriculum.

 As a 13 year old girl put it in a feedback at the end of one of the classes: “Before when a stick fell, people would blame, get angry, complain; now when a stick falls people say sorry and ask what to do better.
 We are learning to work together!”

-Deepanam is a small primary and middle school with about 30 children from 7 to 12 years old.
-This year the school has divided the children into three groups.
+Deepanam is a small primary and middle school with about 60 children from 7 to 14 years old.
+The school has divided the children into four groups.
 Three teachers, Patrizia, Lara and Aran lead the ATB classes for about an hour twice a week.

 At Deepanam we work with mixed age groups.
 This gives ample opportunity to work on certain aspects we would like the children to develop so they can share their classes together harmoniously.
 To achieve this aim, we use different types of exercises: cooperative games to learn patience, respect for each other’s pace and acceptance of their differences; attention and concentration activities to help them come into contact with their inner being; relaxation exercises in pairs and breathing exercises so they learn to let go and to centre.
 At times we just let the class become a space where they can share and receive guidance on issues that we feel are important for them to talk about.

-One of the activities we have done recently has been a concentration class where we asked the children to focus their attention on the flame of a candle stuck in the middle of a plate.
-They were to move silently about the room trying to keep the flame from flickering.
-The children were to divide their attention between this and observing the effect the exercise was having in their being.
-We ended the session with an exchange of candles amongst themselves while they were looking into each other’s eyes.
+One of the activities we do is a concentration class where we asked the children to focus their attention on the flame of a candle stuck in the middle of a plate.
+They are to move silently about the room trying to keep the flame from flickering.
+The children are to divide their attention between this and observing the effect the exercise is having in their being.
+We end this session with an exchange of candles amongst themselves while they look into each other’s eyes.

 The feedback that follows is from two different 8 year old children of.